AI in product development: a practical guide for teams that ship

 Production monitoring detects anomalous behavior in AI-influenced features.
 If a code path generated by AI starts throwing unexpected errors or exhibiting unusual patterns, it gets flagged for immediate human investigation.

-According to research from Honeycomb on observability, AI-enhanced monitoring can detect anomalies 5-10x faster than traditional threshold-based alerting.
+According to Honeycomb's research on observability, AI-enhanced monitoring can detect anomalies 5-10x faster than traditional threshold-based alerting.

 The cost of mitigation